Using Software Requires Trust – More Than You Might Think

 Note that validation is only the last step.
 For modeling software, it is vital that the developer is a person who fully understands all the involved physics.
 Anybody can claim to do that, but as a potential buyer you would like to see evidence.
-In our case, you may look up my CV or simply check the Encyclopedia of Laser Physics and Technology which I have authored.
+In our case, you may look up my CV or simply check the RP Photonics Encyclopedia which I have authored.
 And I tell you that it is me who develops every line of code in all software sold by RP Photonics, as far as it relates to the involved physics.

 Will I Enjoy Working or Waste My Time?

 Working with simulation software can be a real fun or lead you into despair – depending on the circumstances.
 Often, the problems to be investigated have some natural level of complexity, and you certainly don't want add more complexity with a deficient software user interface which forces you to work in an inefficient manner.
-Note that this is not only a question of having more or less fun, but also of reliability; after all, incorrect results from simulations often simply result from incorrect inputs, and the risk of errors in inputs is of course higher if the user interface is highly inconvenient.
+Note that this is not only a question of how much fun to have, but also of reliability; after all, incorrect results from simulations often simply result from incorrect inputs, and the risk of errors in inputs is of course higher if the user interface is highly inconvenient.